Free delivery on orders over £100

 For other types of hyperpigmentation, the three products above all work for sunspots and other dark spots but you can also try:

-One thing that stays the same no matter what, the importance of sunscreen.
-All types of hyperpigmentation are made worse by the sun, as this triggers extra melanin to be produced which can cause more dark spots to form or existing dark spots to get even darker.
-So, be sure to wear a broad-spectrum sunscreen with at least a SPF of 30 all year long.
+One thing that stays the same no matter what is the importance of sunscreen.
+All types of hyperpigmentation are made worse by the sun, as this triggers extra melanin to be produced, which can cause more dark spots to form or existing dark spots to get even darker.
+So, be sure to wear a broad-spectrum sunscreen with at least an SPF of 30 all year long.

 Want an expert diagnosis?